ExtremeFLOW/neko/doc/pages/user-guide/simcomps.md

 - Output of registered fields to an `.fld` file \ref simcomp_field_writer
 - Computation of the derivative of a field \ref simcomp_derivative
 - Computation of the weak gradient of a field \ref simcomp_weak_grad
+- Computation of subgrid scale velocity via an LES model.
 - User defined components \ref user-file_simcomps

 ## Controling execution and file output